 - Based on the Nestle Greek text, 23rd edition.
 While some suggested the translation was “wooden”, I fail to see what raises that sense although there is some inclusion of original language idioms, somewhat resolved by the ’95 revision.

 - The Editorial group is populated by strong biblical, conservation scholars associated with broad array of respected and biblical schools and organizations.
-That’s a key feature when compared to the ESV.
+That’s a key feature/asset when compared to other versions such as the ESV.

 - From the options of NAS, NKJV and ESV, my recommendation is to stick with the NAS.
-That is, unless you are pressured by those favoring the KJV, or those leaning towards Reformed theology.
+That is, unless you and/or your church favor staying with the KJV, or are leaning towards Reformed theology (ESV).